Errasiada/IA_Project1/README.md

 Green agent's covers everything but Corridor.

 Also each agent has a different speed (2.5, 3, 3.5).
-This way each agent needs to find different paths to reach de player.
+This way each agent needs to find different paths to reach the player depending on its location

 Sample 1) Blue agent following player through the corridor.